runtimeverification/k/pending-documentation.md

    andBool #isVariable(Y)
 ```

-### `simplification` attribute
+### `simplification` attribute (Haskell backend)

 The simplification attribute identifies axioms that are useful for simplifying
 configurations, without being part of the main semantics.
-When a function rule
+When a rule is tagged
-is tagged as `simplification`, the Haskell backend will only apply that rule if
+as `simplification`, the Haskell backend will only apply that rule if:

+-   the rule lhs _matches_ the subterm of interest, and
-the side condition has no remainder given the current top-level predicate (that
+-   the side condition has no remainder given the current top-level predicate
-is, the current top-level predicate _implies_ the side condition of the rule).
+    (that is, the current top-level predicate _implies_ the side condition of
+    the rule).

+Note that the `simplification` attribute can be applied to _any_ rule, not just
+function rules, and that `simplification` rules are tried _before_ rules from
+the semantic definition.

 For example, for the following definition: